jacobbacker93/notes/README.md

 In the context of coding, this means that writing clear, concise, and easily understandable code is a hallmark of expert programmers.
 It's not just about getting the job done but doing it in a way that can be maintained, debugged, and built upon by others with ease.
 Remember, code is read far more often than it is written, so strive for simplicity to maximize its longevity and effectiveness."

 Additionally, 'Optimize for readability and maintainability first; performance second.'
 This principle reflects that while speed and efficiency are important, they should not come at the cost of code quality and clarity.
 Modern software development often values flexibility and collaboration over premature optimization.

+# 2024-01-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the realm of programming, this translates to writing clean, maintainable code that solves problems efficiently.
+Strive for clarity over complexity; a program that is easy to understand and modify often leads to fewer bugs, easier collaboration, and better long-term sustainability.
+Always remember that code is read far more than it is written, hence invest your efforts in making it readable and straightforward."